Jasmine Curtis-Smith: 2012–2013: Early film career and critical acclaim

 2013 also saw her featured on the cover of various magazines in 2013, including Candy, Mega, and with sister Anne was the cover story of the Philippines' maiden issue of ¡Hola!.

 2016–2017: Recent projects

-In 2016, Curtis-Smith won the best actress award at the 2016 Cinema One Originals Film Festival for playing the lead role of Alex in the LGBT-themed film Baka Bukas (lit.
+In 2016, Curtis-Smith won the Best Actress award at the 2016 Cinema One Originals Film Festival for playing the lead role of Alex in the LGBTQ-themed film Baka Bukas (lit.
 Maybe Tomorrow).

-2017 saw Curtis-Smith co-starring in JP Habac's I'm Drunk, I Love You, an arthouse romantic comedy which quickly became a viral sensation, prompting a viral fan campaign to keep it in cinemas despite lack of studio support.
-Popularly referred to as "IDILY" (an acronym based on the film's title), the film's quirky dialogue and comedic timing turned Curtis (who played the film's romantic "antagonist", Pathy) and co-stars Maja Salvador (Carson) and Paulo Avelino (Dio) into viral meme sensations.
+In 2017, Curtis-Smith co-starred in JP Habac's I'm Drunk, I Love You, an arthouse romantic comedy film which quickly became a viral sensation, prompting a viral fan campaign to keep it in cinemas despite lack of studio support.
+Popularly referred to as "IDILY" (an acronym of the film's title), the film's quirky dialogue and comedic timing turned Curtis (who played the film's romantic "antagonist", Pathy) and co-stars Maja Salvador (Carson) and Paulo Avelino (Dio) into viral meme sensations.